dianamw/GreenVulcano-Beta/pages/New_deploy.md

 * Connect to the gvconsole;
 * Sign in with your credentials
 * Go to the “Deploy” section through the sidemenu.
-* It is possible here to see information regard the current configuration on karaf's instance, a configuration list added in which is 	   possible to deploy(empty at the beginning);
+* Here you can see information about the current configuration on the karaf instance, 	and a list of added configurations on which you   can deploy (initially empty);
 * To add a new configuration, click the orange button “+”;
 * Click “Browse” select the file .zip of the configuration needed to add to the list, select an ID (Be careful!
 If you choose an ID       already chosen, the current configuration will be overwritten by the new one.
 * Click “Add”.